News

 Photo: Canva/ iStock

 While Liam’s story is fictitious, merely a figment of my imagination, the degradation of the reefs is real.
-Coral Reefs across the globe are dying.
+Coral reefs across the globe are dying.
 In the last 30 years, 50% of the reefs have died.
 Climate change is killing the reefs faster than ever before as ocean temperatures rise, and humans are only exacerbating this issue by polluting the seas with harmful UV filters and pesticides.

 Coral Bleaching